FaboNo/Udacity-DRLND-Continuous-Control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-### Distributed Training
+### Single vs Distributed Training

-For this project, can be done with two separate versions of the Unity environment:
+For this project, there are two separate versions of the Unity environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment (see [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control) for more information).